spotify/threaddump-analyzer/README.md

 * If there are five or more threads in a group, prefix the group with a line saying: "NN threads with stack trace:"

+* Publish on public Github.

+* Update the README.md links to point to the public Analyzer location.